heroiclabs/nakama-docs/docs/runtime-code-function-reference.md

 __aes128_encrypt (input, key)__

-AES encrypt input with the key.
+AES-128 CFB encrypt input with the key.
 Key must be 16 bytes long.
+If a non-CFB mode of operation is required use the equivalent Go runtime functions instead.

 _Parameters_